LugiaKB/django-trees-everywhere/README.md

 Run ```python manage.py createsuperuser``` to set an super user admin profile for your application.
 Follow the steps on the terminal and the user will be created.

 ## Run the application
 Run ```python manage.py runserver``` and the project will be served on a port of your localhost.
 Access the ```/admin``` route and login as the superuser you have created.
 There you will be able to manage the data for your tables and add new users.
 Access the ```/tree``` route to view the application.
 Login as one of the users you have created on the admin interface.
+You can also access ```/tree/api``` to access the api.